mkobetic/coin/README.md

 * delete `new` and `2019` and commit the changes

 ## Ledger Differences
+(besides vastly reduced set of commands/options and capabilities)

 * no prefix commodities (i.e. $10)
 * stricter naming restrictions for commodities (no whitespace, etc) => no need to quote